codsen/codsen/packages/string-split-by-whitespace/README.md

 //    ]
 ```

-Some basics: term _whitespace_ means any character which `Strim.trim()` to a zero-length string.
-That's space, tab, LF (what "Enter" key places on a Mac), CR, non-breaking space and handful of others.

-But sometimes you need to split the string by whitespace which does not necessarily is a single space.
+But sometimes you need to ignore certain index ranges:

 ```js
 const splitByW = require("string-split-by-whitespace");